baskuit/pinyon/src/readme.md

  > **tree**

 - Each of these types is actually a generic template (e.g. `DefaultState<TypeList>`, `MonteCarloModel<State>`, `MatrixNode<Algorithm>`) that accepts a specialization of the type just below it.
- 	- The motivation for templating is to have a polymorphic interface without incurring the runtime penalty of virtual table lookup.
+ 	- The motivation for templating is to build polymorphic interface without incurring the runtime penalty of virtual table lookup.
 For a basic example of this, see the 'rollout' method in the implementation of the `MonteCarloModel<State>` below.

-			void  rollout(State &state)
+			void rollout(State &state) {
-			{
-				while (!state.is_terminal)
+				while (!state.is_terminal) {
-				{
 					const  int  row_idx = this->device.random_int(state.actions.rows);
 					const  int  col_idx = this->device.random_int(state.actions.cols);
 					const  typename  Types::Action  row_action = state.actions.row_actions[row_idx];